Southeast High Speed Rail Corridor: Charlotte–Atlanta

 Added to the SEHSR Corridor in 1998, a feasibility study was completed in August 2008 on the further extension from Charlotte through Spartanburg and Greenville, South Carolina to Atlanta and then Macon, Georgia.
 Further extensions to Savannah, Georgia, along with an extension from Raleigh through Columbia, South Carolina to Savannah and on to Jacksonville, Florida are also part of the federally designated SEHSR corridor, but those extensions have not yet been studied.
 All feasibility studies have suggested that synergy between parts of SEHSR and the neighboring Northeast Corridor is important.
 The Charlotte to Raleigh portion is predicted to be much more profitable with the corridor connected to D.C. and the Northeast Corridor.
 Similarly, the feasibility study found it much easier to justify the Charlotte to Atlanta and Macon route if the Charlotte to D.C. portion was completed.
 Atlanta is also the connecting point between SEHSR and federally designated Gulf Coast Corridor.

-In May 2013, the Federal Railroad Administration (FRA), in cooperation with the Georgia Department of Transportation (GDOT), initiated a Tier I Environmental Impact Statement (EIS) for passenger rail service between Charlotte and Atlanta.
+In May 2013, the Federal Railroad Administration (FRA), in cooperation with the Georgia Department of Transportation (GDOT), initiated a Tier I EIS for passenger rail service between Charlotte and Atlanta.
 During the scoping phase, the six possible routes from the feasibility study were reduced to the following three: